rafaelsetragni/awesome_notifications/README.md

 OBS: `actionButtons` and `schedule` are **optional**
 <br>
-OBS 2: you should not implement any native code to use FCM with Awesome Notifications.
-All of then was already implemented inside the plugin.
+OBS 2: ensure to read all the documentation inside [FlutterFire Overview Documentation](https://firebase.flutter.dev/docs/overview)
 <br>
 OBS 3: data only messages are classed as "low priority".
 Devices can throttle and ignore these messages if your application is in the background, terminated, or a variety of other conditions such as low battery or currently high CPU usage.
 To help improve delivery, you can bump the priority of messages.
 Note; this does still not guarantee delivery.
 More info [here](https://firebase.flutter.dev/docs/messaging/usage/#low-priority-messages)
 <br>
-OBS 4: The background message method of the `firebase_messaging` plug-in runs in the background mode, which falls under iOS background execution rules and can suspend all of your background executions for an indefinite period of time, for various reasons .
+OBS 4: Again, the background message method of the `firebase_messaging` plug-in runs in the background mode (which falls under iOS background execution rules) that can suspend all of your background executions for an indefinite period of time, for various reasons.
 Unfortunately, this is a known behavior of iOS and there is nothing to do about it.
-15 minutes of delay is the smaller period between each execution.
-Consider that the background method of `firebase_messaging` may not be executed at all or even run entirely out of the expected time.
+15 minutes of delay is the smaller period of time possible between each execution.
+So, consider that the background method of `firebase_messaging` may not be executed at all or even run entirely out of the expected time.
 <br>

 ```json